NSAPH-Data-Platform/nsaph-cms/doc/Medicare.md

 * The earliest _**DOB**_ is selected as `dob`
 * The latest _**DOD**_ (date of death) is selected  as `dod`
 * A comma-separated string containing all race codes is used for `race`
+* A comma-separated string containing all race codes is used for `race_rti`
 * comma-separated string containing all sex codes is used for `sex`

 The following columns are added: